-3.6.1 Units are printed on both sides of the counter, with the back representing lower values.

-3.6.2 All losses in the game are expressed as steps.

-3.6.3 A Division has two steps.
-A Corps has four.

-3.6.4 Each player has a Divisions Pool box for Division-size counters that are used for replacing Corps that take a third step loss, Corps Breakdown (Section 3.7), or for Replacements (Section 14.2).

-a) The game setup provides for a number of these Divisions to be placed here at start.
-These pieces are used as substitutes.

-3.6.5 If a Corps unit incurs a third loss it is removed from the board and replaced by a Division-sized unit from the Divisons Pool Box or Eliminated pile (French) of the same type under the following guidelines:

-a) The replacing Division's CF must be less than the Corps' current CF.

-b) The Division's morale value cannot be less than the Corps unit it is replacing.

-c) If no replacement Division-sized unit is available that meets the above two criteria, then the Corps is eliminated.

-3.6.6 Losses can be mitigated by Replacements (Section 14.2) and Recombination (Section 14.3).
+- 3.6.1 Units are printed on both sides of the counter, with the back representing lower values. - 3.6.2 All losses in the game are expressed as steps. - 3.6.3 A Division has two steps.
+A Corps has four. - 3.6.4 Each player has a Divisions Pool box for Division-size counters that are used for replacing Corps that take a second step loss, Corps Breakdown (Section 3.7), or for Replacements (Section 14.2). - a) The game setup provides for a number of these Divisions to be placed here at start.
+These pieces are used as substitutes. - 3.6.5 If a Corps unit incurs a second loss it is removed from the board and replaced by a Division-sized unit from the Divisions Pool Box or Eliminated pile (French) of the same type under the following guidelines: - a) The replacing unit's CF must be less than the Corps' current CF. - b) The Division's morale value must be greater than or equal to the Corps unit it is replacing. - c) If no replacement Division-sized unit is available that meets the above two criteria, then the Corps is eliminated. - 3.6.6 Losses can be mitigated by Replacements (Section 14.2) and Recombination (Section 14.3).